-Spain is a country rich in, well, everything.
+Spain is a country rich in many unique customs.
 Food, world-renowned as of late in Spain, in endless flavors and varieties, is a sensory experience you don't want to miss.
 Because of the country's diverse landscapes and growing regions, Spain’s chefs have been able to create some of the most eclectic offerings in the world’s food communities.
 The centuries-old gazpacho, for instance, a staple of southern-Spanish cuisine, has evolved in unexpected ways according to Food & Wine: “The new millennium ushered in high-tech versions from creative chefs—spherified, liquid-nitrogenated, deconstructed into foams and gelées… It might well be the soup of the century.”
 From seafood to tapas to paella, to savory wine and artisan cheeses and centuries-old recipes for sweets, the sheer diversity and quality staggers the mind, and mouth.

 Dance, from the traditional Flamenco to the Paso Doble and Bolero; Spain has gifted the world with more ways to celebrate, connect and express than most countries in the world.
 The weather makes it a favorite any time of year to visit, as the country boasts the most days of sun, statistically, of all the European countries.
 As far as palaces, churches, and monuments go, Spain is hard to top, which is why Game of Thrones chose to shoot many of its scenes in its iconic relics.
 Influences of Roman, Gothic, Renaissance, Baroque, Spanish Colonial and Neoclassical styles abound throughout the country.
 If you want to experience some of the best Moorish and Christian craftsmanship, head to the southern region, as noted in Nancy Nathan’s Washington Post article on the palaces and cathedrals of Andalusia.